ekrell/ekrell.github.io/_posts/2021-06-16-another-clear-day.md

 [Afternoon footage](https://www.youtube.com/watch?v=YB9ZufZUn_4)

 Where the increased, but still relatively low, wind speeds only slightly diminished the underwater film quality, the above-water footage was significantly worse than on Sunday.
-Below is a selection of screenshots that show sun glint and ripples 500severely obscuring the view of the surface.
+Below is a selection of screenshots that show sun glint and ripples severely obscuring the view of the surface.
 Unless I can mitigate this with hardware or software, I do not intend to keep recording the above-water view except in the calmest of conditions.
 Since Sunday, I have been developing ideas to take advantage of both above and below views for autonomy, but the lack of usable footage at ~11 mph is not very promising.
 The upside is that I can avoid processing, storing, and uploading two videos for every recording event.

 ![Drifting over the shallows](../images/kayak_overhead.png)